 Protecting Applications in Docker Containers

-The Product license for a protected application that runs in a Docker container can be deployed using either HL keys or using SL keys, as described below.
+The license for a protected application that runs in a Docker container can be deployed using either HL keys or using SL keys, as described below.

 NOTE

-In this appendix:
+In this section:

 Using SL Keys